Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model

 for any matrix $\widehat \bS$ and $\bS$.
 In addition, given a pair of matrices with orthonormal columns $\bV$ and $\hat{\bV}$ $\in \scrO_{n,r}$, we measure the distance between their invariant subspaces via the spectral norm of the difference between the projections, given by $\|\hat{\bV}\hat{\bV}^\top - \bV\bV^\top \|$.

-Since no existing methods consider exactly the same model, we compare to some relevant methods that can be used to identify the group structure $\bZ$.
-Specifically, we compare to (i) the \cite{bhattacharyya2018spectral} approach which uses the sum of adjacency matrices (SAM) to estimate eigenvectors and the group structures $\bZ$; and (ii) MASE approach proposed in \cite{arroyo2021inference} on multiple low-rank networks with common principal subspaces.
+Since no existing methods consider the same model as ours, we compare to some relevant methods that can be used to identify the group structure $\bZ$.
+Specifically, we compare to (i) the sum of adjacency matrices (SAM) approach \citep{bhattacharyya2018spectral} that estimates the common eigenvectors and the group structures $\bZ$ of multi-view networks; and (ii) the MASE approach on multiple low-rank networks with common principal subspaces \citep{arroyo2021inference}.
 After performing SVD on the sum of the adjacency matrices to obtain $\hat{\bU}$, the SAM algorithm identifies $\bZ$ by either performing a K-means clustering algorithm on the row vectors of $\hat{\bU}$ (SAM-mean) or K-median clustering algorithm on the normalized row vectors of $\hat{\bU}$ (SAM-median).
-We only keep $\hat\bU$ to be rank $r$ since the full rank performs poorly in our settings.
+We only keep $\hat\bU$ to be rank $r$ since the full rank version performs poorly in our settings.
 We include both MASE and the scaled version of MASE (MASE-scaled) as proposed in \cite{arroyo2021inference}.
-In addition, we compare to the ASALM algorithm applied to a single source in recovering $\bOmega$ and $\bTheta_s$.
+In addition, we compare the ASALM algorithm applied to a single source in recovering $\bOmega$ and $\bTheta_s$.